babel/website/docs/plugins.md

 These plugins allow Babel to parse specific types of syntax.

-> NOTE: transform plugins automatically inherit/use the syntax plugins so you don't need to specify the syntax plugin if the corresponding transform plugin is used already.
+> NOTE: Transform plugins automatically inherit/use the syntax plugins so you don't need to specify the syntax plugin if the corresponding transform plugin is used already.

  - [async-functions](/docs/plugins/syntax-async-functions)
  - [async-generators](/docs/plugins/syntax-async-generators)